Littorina saxatilis (Olivi, 1792)

 Introduction and Distribution on the Pacific Coast [with dates of first record]

-• California: San Francisco Bay [collected in 1993]
+• California: San Francisco Bay [first collected in 1993]

 Littorina saxatilis' spread from initial sites of introduction is expected to be slow.
 In the Atlantic it typically takes 2-10 yr to colonize new habitats within a range of 1 km or less, with dispersal mainly occurring on drifting seaweed.
 Dispersal within and between Pacific Coast bays may be slower, since these lack the abundant cover of Ascophyllum nodosum, with its numerous float bladders, that characterizes many Atlantic shores.
 While Littorina saxatilis' production of crawl-away young rather than planktonic larvae may limit its opportunities for transport, it should increase its chances of establishment once it is transported to a distant site, since the released snails are likelier to maintain the population density needed for successful reproduction.
 Its latitude range in the Atlantic suggests that it could become established on the Pacific Coast from Baja California to Alaska (Carlton & Cohen 1998).